arhamsc/HopSlot/Readmes/Folder-Structure.md

 6. **harbour.sh**:

     This script can be used to simply docker compose commands like to follow you can add -l, and to attach windows file you can add -w.

+Note: In deployment, only `docker-compose.deployment.yaml` and `secrets` folder should be copied to EC2 or deployment server.